jofaval/e-learning/README.md

 - **Golang**, as aforementioned, a popuplar compiled language developed by Google that allows concurrency and offers a type system.
 - **MySQL**, a relational database for SQL, and it's the one I'm the most comfortable with.

+## Deployment

+I'll be using Github Actions as my main source of CI/CD configuration, the idea is for it to be _ready_ to be deployed to a Cloud Computing Hyperscaler, not necessarily that it is going to be deployed, even though I'd like to test it on the cloud.

+I'll also be using Docker + Kubernetes for the container and orchetration.
+This part may suffer slight changes along the way.

 ## Product
 [⬆ Back to the conents](#contents)